DaniSoftwareZT/My-Swole-Pal/journals/Ally_Haas_Messimer.md

 ## Februrary 14 2023
     As a group we went through the fast api database video tutorials to set up the account table, queries, and endpoints for creating accounts.
 Edwin was our coder on this day.

+## Februrary 15 2023
+    As a group we went through the JWTdown for FastAPI video tutorial to set up authentication.
+Adrian was our coder on this day.